 Local government elections are held every three years.
-In 2022, the elections will be held on Saturday, 8 October.
-The period leading up to an election is a time of increased interest and attention on Council officers, particularly in their dealings with current elected members, candidates, and the general public.
+In 2025, the elections will be held on Saturday, 11 October.
+By-elections may occur at any time, but generally in the first or second year of a triennium.
+The period leading up to an election is a time of increased interest and attention on council officers, particularly in their dealings with current elected members, candidates, and the general public.

-These protocols are to guide Council officers (including contractors and consultants) in relation to:
+These protocols provide guidance to council officers, including contractors and consultants, in relation to:

-- interacting and communicating with current elected members, candidates, and the public in the preelection period (being the period three months before the election, up to and including election day); - participating in political activity (including standing for office) during a local government election; - balancing personal and professional interests in a politically neutral way.
+- interacting and communicating with current elected members, candidates, and the public in the preelection period (three months before the election, up to and including election day); - participating in political activity (including standing for office) during a local government election; - balancing personal and professional interests in a politically neutral way.